-- Global versus Local: In the time a discretizer must select a candidate cut point to be either split or merged, it could consider either all available information in the attribute or only partial information.
+- Global vs. Local: In the time a discretizer must select a candidate cut point to be either split or merged, it could consider either all available information in the attribute or only partial information.
 A local discretizer makes the partition decision based only on partial information.
-MDLP and ID3 are classical examples of local methods.
-By definition, all the dynamic discretizers and some top-down-based methods are local, which explains the fact that few discretizers apply this form.
-The dynamic discretizers search for the best cut point during internal operations of a certain DM algorithm, thus it is impossible to examine the complete dataset.
-Besides, top-down procedures are associated with the divide-and-conquer scheme, in such manner that when a split is considered, the data is recursively divided, restricting access to partial data. - Direct versus Incremental: For direct discretizers, the range associated with an interval must be divided into k intervals simultaneously, requiring an additional criterion to determine the value of k.
+MDLP (6) and ID3 (73) are classical examples of local methods.
+By definition, all the dynamic discretizers and some top-down based methods are local, which explains the fact that few discretizers apply this form.
+The dynamic discretizers search for the best cut point during internal operations of a certain DM algorithm, thus it is impossible to examine the complete data set.
+Besides, top-down procedures are associated with the divide-and-conquer scheme, in such manner that when a split is considered, the data is recursively divided, restricting access to partial data. - Direct vs. Incremental: For direct discretizers, the range associated with an interval must be divided into k intervals simultaneously, requiring an additional criterion to determine the value of k.
 One-step discretization methods and discretizers which select more than a single cut point at every step are included in this category.
 However, incremental methods begin with a simple discretization and pass through an improvement process, requiring an additional criterion to determine when it is the best moment to stop.
 At each step, they find the best candidate boundary to be used as a cut point and, afterwards, the rest of the decisions are made accordingly. - Evaluation Measure: This is the metric used by the discretizer to compare two candidate discretization schemes and decide which is more suitable to be used.
-We consider five main families of evaluation measures: - Information: This family includes entropy as the most used evaluation measure in discretization (MDLP, ID3, FUSINTER) and others derived from information theory (Gini index, Mutual information).

-- Statistical: Statistical evaluation involves the measurement of dependency/correlation among attributes (Zeta, ChiMerge, Chi2), interdependency, probability and Bayesian properties (MODL), contingency coefficient, etc. - Rough Sets: This class is composed of methods that evaluate the discretization schemes by using rough set properties and measures, such as class separability, lower and upper approximations, etc. - Wrapper: This collection comprises methods that rely on the error provided by a classifier or a set of classifiers that are used in each evaluation.
-Representative examples are MAD, IDW, and EMD.
+We consider five main families of evaluation measures: - Information: This family includes entropy as the most used evaluation measure in discretization (MDLP (6), ID3 (73), FUSINTER (18)) and others derived from information theory (Gini index, Mutual Information) (40). - Statistical: Statistical evaluation involves the measurement of dependency/correlation among attributes (Zeta (15), ChiMerge (5), Chi2 (17)), interdependency (27), probability and bayesian properties (13) (MODL (32)), contingency coefficient (36), etc. - Rough Sets: This class is composed of methods that evaluate the discretization schemes by using rough set properties and measures (66), such as class separability, lower and upper approximations, etc. - Wrapper: This collection comprises methods that rely on the error provided by a classifier or a set of classifiers that are used in each evaluation.
+Representative examples are MAD (52), IDW (55) and EMD (69).

-Binning: In this category of techniques, there is no evaluation measure.
+• Binning: In this category of techniques, there is no evaluation measure.
 This refers to discretizing an attribute with a predefined number of bins in a simple way.
-A bin assigns a certain number of values per attribute by using a nonsophisticated procedure.
-EqualWidth and EqualFrequency discretizers are the most wellknown unsupervised binning methods.
+A bin assigns a certain number of values per attribute by using a non sophisticated procedure.
+EqualWidth and EqualFrequency discretizers are the most well-known unsupervised binning methods.